FabienCharmet/MDPRA/README.md

 policy-XXXX : List states in the optimal policy and the associated optimal action mdptable-XXX : Individual results for specific probability tablefile : Global results of the extraction

+Files must be used in that order to generate appropriate files.
+Please note that they are currently set on the same parameters to be a working example.
+Changes must be made to adapt to your desired parameters.

 ## Important notes